 #1 high-level goal of first pass — hard to remember!

 #3 implementation in any language — many pitfalls

-- pivot Object — the rightmost object in a section can be designated the pivot object.
-Some people use the 1st object or a random object within the section.
+- pivot Object — the first object in a section can be designated the pivot object.
+Some people use the last object or a random object within the section.
 To keep things simple, we will assume the values are unique

 - final resting place — goal is to put the pivot object into its final resting place within the section, using scan-and-swap